[REVIEW] A Plagued Sea, by Bo Young Kim, translated by Sophie Bowman

 One minute Coast Guard meathead Carl is rescuing his absentee ex-girlfriend’s prize Persian cat from a tree in the middle of the night.
 The next, every building on earth is smashed flat and at the behest of an alien voice, Carl and Donut(the cat) are forced to flee into the creature-filled underground dungeon that suddenly appears.
 Cue sentient talking pets, silly magic weapons, boss fights, NPCs, anti-capitalist critique, and plenty of other LitRPG shenanigans.

 At my big age I think I’ve finally learned that I don’t have to love everything I respect.
-While many of my generation are grieving the ideological failures that are current events and the world is moving steadily past my individual politics, there are a lot of things that are socially good that I just don’t vibe with, personally.
+While many of my generation are grieving the ideological failures summed up in current events and adjusting to the way the world is moving steadily past our individual politics, there are a lot of things that are socially good that I still just don’t vibe with, personally.

 So while Carl’s story has a surprising amount of depth and provides a lot of needed emotional affirmation for people who are discovering that they must express their dissatisfaction with the status quo despite their apparent privilege and comfort…